RavenVR/Private-Channels-Bot-Discord/README.md

 /remove-member: remove someone from your channel.

 ## Info
-this bot already checks if someone has a channed, so if they do, they cant just spam channels.
+this bot already checks if someone has a channel, so if they do, they cant just spam channels.